 - See the section “Which Sex Toy Materials Are Safe?” in Dangerous Lilly’s Toxic Toys guide.
 This is the best resource out there about sex toy material safety.

-- Though vibrators, like the We-Vibe Tango, do have a tendency to die after a year or two, depending on how frequently you use them.
+- Though some vibrators, like the We-Vibe Tango, do have a tendency to die after a year or two, depending on how frequently you use them.